bpicolo/realms/_posts/2016-11-17-login-for-networked-games.markdown

 }
 {% endhighlight %}

-With that, our Unity backend does the task of registering a user's credentials into our storage.
+With that, our Unity backend does the task of authenticating the user with our Elixir backend, and registering a user's credentials into the gameServerManager.

 To recap, here's what we've got:
 1. Secure authentication for users.